Hantavirus cruise ship heads for Spain’s Canary Islands as officials race to trace victims’ contacts

 On May 2, a German national, who presented with pneumonia, died on board the MV Hondius.
 While her cause of death has not yet been established, it is being treated as a suspected case.

-And two crew members — one British and one Dutch national — are currently experiencing acute respiratory symptoms, requiring urgent care, Oceanwide Expeditions said.
-Hantavirus has not been confirmed in either case.

-An eighth case emerged Wednesday when Swiss authorities confirmed a man was being treated for hantavirus at the University Hospital Zurich.
+On Wednesday, in addition to the three people evacuated, an eighth case emerged when Swiss authorities confirmed a man was being treated for hantavirus at the University Hospital Zurich.
 He had consulted his doctor after experiencing symptoms, before going to the hospital for testing.
 Doctors established he is suffering from the Andes strain of the virus, which can spread by limited human-to-human transmission, and he has been isolated.

 How did the outbreak occur?